software-mansion/react-native-gesture-handler/docs/docs/about-handlers.md

 - `TextInput`
 - `DrawerLayoutAndroid` (**Android only**)

-If you want to use other handlers or [buttons](component-buttons.mdx) nested in a `ScrollView` or you want to use [`waitFor`](handler-common.md#waitfor) property to define interaction between a handler and `ScrollView`
+If you want to use other handlers or [buttons](component-buttons.mdx) nested in a `ScrollView`, use the [`waitFor`](handler-common.md#waitfor) property to define interaction between a handler and `ScrollView`

 ### Events with `useNativeDriver`

-Because handler components does not instantiate native views but instead hook up under their child views when using `Animated.event` it is not supported currently for two gestures to be directly nested.
+Because handlers do not instantiate native views but instead hook up to their child views, directly nesting two gesture handlers using `Animated.event` is not currently supported.
-To workaround this limitation we recommend that a `<Animated.View>` component is placed in between the handlers.
+To workaround this limitation we recommend placing an `<Animated.View>` component in between the handlers.

 Instead of doing: